Guide

 Import your .bib file

 Click Import BibTeX in the sidebar's References section.
 All entries appear instantly, searchable by author, title, or key.
+New to BibTeX?
+See What is a .bib file? below for where to get one and how to write one by hand.

 2